survivejs/website-cf-assets/README.md

 It is important you don't commit this file to the repository for security reasons.

-To upload the images, run `deno run -A ./upload.ts`.
+To upload the images, run `deno run -A ./upload-images.ts`.

+## Getting images

+There's a small helper for getting the uploaded images: `deno run -A ./get-images`.

 ## Reference